pulse2percept/pulse2percept/doc/install.rst

 --------------------------------------

-Following recent trends in the NumPy and SciPy community, we do not provide wheels for 32-bit platforms (this includes all Unix platforms and Windows starting with Python 3.10).
+Following recent trends in the NumPy and SciPy community, we do not provide wheels for 32-bit platforms, on any operating system or Python version we support.

 The main reason is that p2p heavily depends on NumPy, SciPy, Matplotlib, and Scikit-Image.
 Since these packages no longer provide wheels for 32-bit